-PHYS 151 GENERAL PHYSICS I is an introductory course in physics that includes classical mechanics, mechanical waves and sound, and heat and thermodynamics.
-Involves the use of algebra and trigonometry, and emphasizes numerical problem solving.
-One laboratory per week.
+PHYS 151 GENERAL PHYSICS I is an introductory course that includes classical mechanics, mechanical waves and sound, fluids, and heat and thermodynamics.
+Involves the use of algebra and trigonometry, and emphasizes both numerical problem solving and building logical arguments based on physics concepts.
+Laboratory course.
 Prerequisite: MATH 128.
 4 credits.

-PHYS 152 GENERAL PHYSICS II is a continuation of PHYS 151 and includes classical electricity and magnetism, electric current and circuits, light waves, and geometric optics.
-One laboratory per week.
-Prerequisite: PHYS 151.
+PHYS 152 GENERAL PHYSICS II is a continuation of PHYS 151 and includes classical electricity and magnetism, electric current and circuits, light waves, and geometric optics, the atom, nuclear reactions, and radiation.
+Laboratory course.
+Prerequisite: "C-" or better in PHYS 151.
 4 credits.